Seville: Theatres

 The Teatro Lope de Vega is located on Avenida de María Luisa avenue (next to Parque de María Luisa).
-It was built in 1929, being its architect Vicente Traver y Tomás.
-It was the auditorium of the pavilion of the city in the Ibero-American Exhibition.
-This pavilion had a large room that became the Casino of the Exhibition.
-The theatre occupied an area of 4600 m^{2} and could accommodate 1100 viewers.
-Its architecture is Spanish Baroque Revival, being the building faithful to this style both in the set and in its ornamentation.
+A small Baroque Revival theatre, it was designed by the architect Vicente Traver y Tomás and is housed in the Pabellón de Sevilla (Pavilion of Seville) built for the Ibero-American Exposition of 1929.
+The theatre was entered through a casino, the Casino de la Exposición.
+The theatre occupied an area of and could accommodate 1100 viewers.
+The building is faithful to the Baroque Revival style both in the set and in its ornamentation.
 It has hosted varied performances, including theater, dance, opera, jazz, and flamenco and nowadays the most outstanding of the panorama is its programming national and international, becoming one of the most important theatres in Spain.

 Other important theatres are Teatro de la Maestranza, Auditorio Rocío Jurado and Teatro Central.

 Seville also has a corral de comedias theatre, which is the Corral del Coliseo, now used as a residential building.